pantheon-systems/documentation/source/_docs/guides/front-end-performance.md

 - For debugging deep and complex server-side performance problems you might need to run your site locally with profiler like [Blackfire](https://blackfire.io/){.external}.

 ## Compress Images
-To ensure image downloading does not unnecessarily block page load try the following.
+To ensure image downloading does not block page load try the following.
-### Send text instead
+### Send Text Instead
 Many design elements on a page are best loaded as SVGs (Scalable Vector Graphics) rather than JPGs or GIFs.
 SVGs have the benefit of often looking better than JPGs or GIFs (because they are scale to any screensize) Also, because they are simply text, you have the option of including them inline with HTML.
 Inlining an SVG like your website's logo reduces the number of total requests needed to serve the page.

 Ask the designers on your team if any of the elements intended to be loaded as images were created in Adobe Illustrator or another program that can easily export SVGs.
 Social sharing links are often good candidates here and there are freely available packs of SVG icons on the web like: